Fake Doctor Online: Not All ESA Letters Are Created Equal

 1. Letters are NOT written by a licensed mental health professional (LMHP).

-A Licensed Mental Health Professional can be a clinical psychologist, licensed professional counselor, mental health counselor, psychiatrist or a licensed psychiatric and mental health nurse practitioner.
+A Licensed Mental Health Professional can be a clinical psychologist, licensed professional counselor, mental health counselor, psychiatrist or a licensed psychiatric or mental health nurse practitioner.

 Depending on your state, a primary care physician, physician’s assistant or nurse practitioner may also be considered an LMHP.

 2. They don’t have an LMHP licensed to practice in your state.

 For your letter to be completely valid, your LMHP must be licensed to practice in the state you are living in.
-We often notice landlords declining an ESA letter citing that the letter was not prescribed by a professional licensed to practice in the same state.
+We often notice landlords declining an ESA letter for housing, citing that the letter was not prescribed by a professional licensed to practice in the same state.

-CertaPet works with 34 LMHPs who are licensed to practice in 49 US states.
+CertaPet works with 39 LMHPs who are licensed to practice in all 50 US states.
 They will always connect you with an LMHP who practices in your state.

 3. There is NO screening.

 A mental health screening ensures that you are indeed qualified to receive an Emotional Support Animal letter, and the LMHP issuing the letter knows about your disabilities and believes an ESA would come to your aid.

 If an ESA service is awarding letter to anyone without any screening, rest assured that the letter will be questioned and likely declined when you are producing it to request reasonable accommodations, be it your landlord or an airline.

 4. The Service calls itself a ‘registry’ and asks you to sign up for it.

 This also goes for sites with names similar to “United States dog registry, “US Animal Registry,” and “Service Dog Registry of America.”

-Any service having the words “United States”, “US”, “National” added to the word “registry” is basically trying to fool people into thinking that their pet gets added to an ‘official registry’ (tell me about easy-money)!
+Any service having the words “United States”, “US”, “National” added to the word “registry” is basically trying to fool people into thinking that their pet gets added to an ‘official registry’ or a legit ESA registration (tell me about easy-money)!
 They often provide shiny add-ons such as a ‘framed certificate’, an ID card for your dog, dog tags containing the words ‘Emotional Support Animal’, etc.

 5. There is no follow-on service.